58. Skip to content

 Taxa 7

 Updating is used when one wants to update a synonym with the accepted name.
 Prior to updating, the accepted taxon needs to be checked and the verified button checked.
-Then to update the synonym, click the check box of both taxa, and select Update taxa, and click GO.
+Then to update the synonym, click the check box of both taxa, and select Update taxa, and click Go.
 This functionality is currently being refined.

 Here you manage the taxon groups added to the information systems.
-To note is the need to add the singular name so that it is correct in the Add XXXX data form.

 Taxon groups 1